Updated: Sep 23

 The same happens with obstacles or problems in life.
 When you overcome problems, you become more resilience.
 That means that you become stronger for the next more difficult obstacle or problem that you need to face and the past problem becomes just an easy task just like the 65 pounds squats.

-This is the reason why the journey is so important not the goal itself.
+This is the reason why the journey is so important not the goal itself if you are trying to lose weight.
 You become so tough that life becomes easier.
 Life will always be difficult and the only way you can enjoy life is by you becoming tougher than life.

 There are times when I get frustrated because I focused too much on the goal that it becomes impossible.
 When I am trying to force something my way, I noticed that I never reach my goal.
 One thing is having faith, creating a plan and work towards the goal and letting it happen and other thing is to try to force the goal to happen.